2004 (January to June)

 ——————–Batman: No Man’s Land #0, Part 1

 February 1-3.
-Not only has the infamous city of Gotham (which is viewed nationwide as a breeding ground for corruption, insanity, and social unrest) lost government relief funding, as a result of an executive-level loophole in US national security law it was recently decided that Gotham will also be shut down permanently.
+Not only has the infamous city of Gotham (which is viewed nationwide as a breeding ground for corruption, insanity, and social unrest) lost government relief funding, as a result of an executive-level loophole in US national security law it was recently decided that Gotham will also be shut down permanently as well.
 The city will no longer exist.
 According to the law, anyone not out of the city by the final tick of the shutdown clock will be cut off from society, and will no longer be considered a US citizen.
 It’s now the final days before the shutdown.
 Nicholas Scratch unleashes Gearhead on the city, causing even more chaos.
 Scratch’s secret reign of terror also results in the assassination of Mayor Grange.
 When the countdown ends, every bridge leading into the city is demolished by the army and the city is closed off from the rest of the world.
 Many important players such as the Jim Gordon, Sarah Essen-Gordon, Oracle, Huntress, Bullock, and Montoya elect to stay in Gotham.
 Nightwing makes a permanent move to Blüdhaven.
 Tim and his dad move to Keystone City.
 As of February 3, Gotham is “No Man’s Land.”
 Bruce (with Alfred), defeated and depressed, travels to Monaco and spends a sad night with Talia taking care of him.
 NOTE: For the rest of February, Bruce will remain incommunicado with Dick, Tim, Barbara, and pretty much everyone else that remains in Gotham while planning a suitable return strategy.
-(Bruce’s silent treatment will actually continue until May, only ending when he finally returns to Gotham in Batman: No Man’s Land #1, but we’ll get to that later).
+(Bruce’s silent treatment will actually continue until May, only ending when he finally returns to Gotham in Batman: No Man’s Land #1, but we’ll get to that later.)

-–NOTE: With Batman outside of No Man’s Land Gotham and not communicating with any of his Bat-Family, Oracle takes it upon herself to become not only the main source of information in NML, but starts chronicling events as well.
+–NOTE: In Batman: No Man’s Land #1.
+With Batman outside of No Man’s Land Gotham and not communicating with any of his Bat-Family, Oracle takes it upon herself to become not only the main source of information in NML, but starts chronicling events as well.
 Without law and order (or supplies or food) feudalism and a barter system will emerge in Gotham over the course of this first month.
 Gangs/tribes will start to form and fight over territory.
 Likewise, the GCPD, multiple gangs, Huntress, and many of Batman’s rogues will get involved in the territorial battles as well.
 The Penguin, now officially the richest man in Gotham (so to speak) begins figuring out ways to fully capitalize on the dire situation.
 Right out of the gate, No Man’s Land features some real post-apocalyptic shit.
 All bridges are down, communication is primitive, and the army patrols the city borders.
 Nothing gets in our out.
 As we’ve said above, Batman won’t appear in Gotham for any of this, but he will still work with the JLA throughout the rest of February.